thommcgrath/Beacon/docs/guides/ftp/index.markdown

 Public key authentication requires a public and private key pair.
 The public key gets whitelisted on the server, while the private key remains on your computer.
 If your private key is encrypted, Beacon has a **Key Password**{:.ui-keyword} field to provide the key's password.

-> Beacon uses libssh2 1.10.0 which does not support rsa-sha2-256 and rsa-sha2-256 keys.
-Most servers will (and should) reject RSA keys due to this.

 #### Generate SSH Keys

 Replace `Example` in the following examples with something to help you identify the public key later.
 This is often an email address.